oscarise/jump.android/Docs/Jump_Integration_Guide.md

     Jump.showSignInDialog(MainActivity.this, null, new MySignInResultHandler);

-Implementing the `com.janrain.android.Jump.SignInCodeHandler` interface is optional. `onCode(String code)` is called, when the sign in has succeeded, with an Authorization Code that can be used by a server side application (e.g. Drupal) to retrieve an Access Token.
+Implementing the `com.janrain.android.Jump.SignInCodeHandler` interface is optional. `onCode(String code)` is called, when the sign in has succeeded, with a Capture Oauth Authorization Code that can be used by a server side application (e.g. The Capture Drupal Plugin) to retrieve an Access Token.

 ### Traditional Sign-In and Social Sign-In